- Can I pass my CA Final Exams while working a full-time job?

 - Use this attached file as a reference to develop a tool for a list of subjects and their contents.

-- Ideally making this in your own handwriting (rather than a computerized list) will help to make aware of the topics in the subjects.
+- Ideally making this in your own handwriting (rather than a computerized list) will help to make you aware of the topics in the subjects.

 Make an overall List as well as a list of daily topics to be covered (Tool 2)